-Our ambitious curriculum has four goals and is designed to help our children to; Begin, maintain, repair and recognise positive and healthy relationships so they can socialise with others positively and experience lifelong friendship and love.
-We know that this will help raise self-esteem and lead to a more positive outlook on life, thus helping to ensure the best future outcomes.

-Become emotionally aware, literate and resilient.
-Prior to joining us our children have found it difficult to understand and regulate their emotions, often leading to behaviours (communication) that has challenged.
-This has led to them being unsuccessful in previous educational placements.
-It is our ambition to support and educate our children so they are able to regulate their emotions and behave in a way that allows them to be successful in the future.
+Our ambitious curriculum has three pathways which are designed to help our children to; Begin, maintain, repair and recognise positive and healthy relationships so they can socialise with others positively and experience lifelong friendship and love.
+We know that this will help raise selfesteem and lead to a more positive outlook on life, thus helping to ensure the best future outcomes, become emotionally aware, literate and resilient.
+It is our ambition to support and educate our children, so they are able to regulate their emotions and behave in a way that allows them to be successful in the future.
 When children leave Edan Court school we want them to understand their emotions and how best to communicate and manage them positively.

-Become tolerant and respectful individuals who will not undermine fundamental British values, including democracy, the rule of law and individual liberty.
+We want our learners to develop tolerance, be respectful individuals who will not undermine fundamental British values, including democracy, the rule of law and individual liberty.

-Move on to their next stage with the best possible outcomes.
-This is different for every child that attends our school.
-All our pupils will develop detailed knowledge and skills across the academic, technical and vocational curriculum and therefore achieve the very best outcomes they can.
+All of our pupils will develop detailed knowledge and skills across the academic, technical and vocational curriculum and therefore achieve the very best outcomes they can.
 Regular assessment of each child allows us to create and adapt differentiated provision with high expectations for every pupil.